 Fall is upon us and that only means one thing...well, a few things actually!
 Days are getting shorter, you’re seeing pumpkin spice with EVERYTHING, and (most importantly) you’re probably spending much more time at home with your plants.
 In this article, we’ll be digging deeper into our top houseplant tips for fall and how best to care for your amigos when the sunnies come off and the reading socks come on.

 Seasonal change can have drastic effects on your mood, health, and overall well-being.
-Same goes for your plants.
+The same goes for your plants.
 If you’re reaching for your puffer and the extra cozy duvet - you best believe your green amigos are feeling the seasonal fluctuations as well.
 Here are some easy tricks for ensuring the happiness of your tropical plants in fall.